jishnu-lab/SLIDEpre/README.md

 ## Introductory Example
 Make sure you can repeat the example in `EssRegVignette_plainER.pdf` first.
-Example data: `x` is myeloid and fibroblasts from scRNA-seq from Bob Lafyatis. `y` vector is MRSS skin score. <br>
+Example data: `x` is myeloid and fibroblasts from scRNA-seq from Bob Lafyatis. `y` vector is MRSS skin score.
+This data is linked within the vignette pdfs, but we also provide links here: [x]([)](https://pitt-my.sharepoint.com/:x:/r/personal/xiaoh_pitt_edu/Documents/Research_Files/EssReg/x.csv?d=wcf04e38daa894022b0c2179e4569a141&csf=1&web=1&e=Z0ZcDC), [y](https://pitt-my.sharepoint.com/:x:/r/personal/xiaoh_pitt_edu/Documents/Research_Files/EssReg/y.csv?d=w60482b81ce7e4676b471582c9345ef5a&csf=1&web=1&e=PvgNsP)<br>

 ## Pipeline Example
 Once you have reproduced the results in the introductory example, try to run the pipeline using the tutorial found in `EssRegVignette_pipeline.pdf`.
-Example data: `x` is myeloid and fibroblasts from scRNA-seq from Bob Lafyatis. `y` vector is MRSS skin score. <br>
+The data used here is the same as that in the introductory example.

 ## Pipeline Description
 ### Concept